Written by

 Basics of the Ace/5 System

-Unlike the vast majority of methods employed by professional card counters, the Ace/5 Count does not track all cards in the deck.
-The beauty of this system lies in its plain structure – it assigns numerical values only to the 5s and the Aces in the deck, hence the name.
-Aces are assigned with the value of -1, while 5s are worth +1.
-For this count, all other cards in the deck are neutral.
+Unlike most methods used by professional card counters, the Ace/5 Count does not track every card in the deck.
+The beauty of this system lies in its simple structure – it assigns numerical values only to 5s and Aces, hence the name.
+Aces are assigned the value of -1, while 5s are worth +1.
+All other cards are neutral.

 The Ace/5 is a balanced system, which means that the sum of all numerical values is 0 and the count starts at 0.
-When practicing the Ace/5 at home, players who correctly count down to the last card in the deck will end up with a final count of 0.
-Since the only value used here is +/-1, we could say that this is a level-1 system and players simply need to add or subtract 1 from their count as the cards are being dealt on the table.
+When practicing the Ace/5 at home, players who correctly count down to the last card in the deck will finish with a final count of 0.
+Because the only values used here are +/-1, we can say that this is a level-1 system, and players simply add or subtract 1 as cards are dealt at the table.

-Some blackjack players would probably wonder why 5s and Aces, in particular?
-The idea behind this choice of cards is to only count the “best” and the “worst” cards from the deck, instead of having to track all of them and keeping a running count at any time.
-Aces are considered to be the most favorable cards to the player, whereas 5s are mathematically proven to offer the worst odds.
+Some blackjack players may wonder why 5s and Aces in particular are chosen.
+The idea is to count only the “best” and the “worst” cards in the deck instead of tracking every card and maintaining a running count at all times.
+Aces are considered the most favorable cards for the player, whereas 5s are mathematically proven to offer the worst odds.

-As Shackleford explains, however, this system was designed for 6 and 8-deck games.
+As Shackleford explains, this system was designed for 6- and 8-deck games.
 It is most effective on games that follow the liberal Las Vegas Strip Rules.
-Here, blackjacks pay 3:2 and the penetration is 75% or more.
-The dealer Stands on soft 17, while players are allowed to Double after a split.
-They can resplit Aces and Late Surrender is allowed.
-The system is also effective when used on 4-deck games.
-If the dealer Hits on soft 17, the player will lose a mathematical advantage of 0.22%
+Here, blackjacks pay 3:2 and penetration is 75% or higher.
+The dealer stands on soft 17, and players may double after a split.
+They can resplit Aces, and late surrender is allowed.
+The system is also effective in 4-deck games.
+If the dealer hits on soft 17, however, the player will lose a mathematical advantage of 0.22%

 How to Use the Ace/5 System?

 The Ace/5 System can be learned very quickly and applied in casinos by both professional and recreational players.
-As with all counting methods, it starts with a new dealing shoe or after a reshuffle.
-Since this is a balanced system with an initial running count of 0, players begin by placing their minimum bet.
-Whenever a 5 appears on the table, they add 1 to their running count.
-When they see an Ace, they subtract 1.
-The rest of the cards have a value of 0, so they do not change the running count.
+As with all counting methods, it begins with a fresh shoe or after a reshuffle.
+Because this is a balanced system with an initial running count of 0, players begin by placing their minimum bet.
+Whenever a 5 appears on the table, they add 1 to their running count; when they see an Ace, they subtract 1.
+All other cards have a value of 0, so they do not affect the running count.

 The pivot for this system is +2, which means that when the running count reaches 2, players should increase their bet.
 The higher the count, the greater the stakes should be.
-When the count falls to +1 or less (+1, 0, -1, etc.), players place the minimum bet once again.
-For more efficiency, it is recommended that the bet is doubled on +2 – every time the count rises, the stakes should be doubled.
-It is better to double the bet only after a win, however, which eliminates the suspicion that you double due to the count you keep.
+When the count falls to +1 or less (+1, 0, -1, etc.), players return to the minimum bet.
+For better efficiency, it is recommended that players double their bet at +2 – each time the count rises, the stakes should be doubled.
+However, it is wiser to double only after a win, which helps avoid suspicion that the increase is tied to the count.

-Players can use any type of betting spread but a good option is to choose 1-8, 1-16 or 1-32.
-The large betting spread increase players’ advantage over the casino as more money are wagered when the shoe is favorable.
-However, the edge counters can gain with this system would still be very small – less than 1%.
-This suggests high risk and greater variance than if another, more advanced system is used.
+Players may use any betting spread, but a good option is to choose 1-8, 1-16, or 1-32.
+A larger spread increases the player’s advantage over the casino because more money is wagered when the shoe is favorable.
+Even so, the edge obtainable with this system is still quite small – less than 1%.
+This implies higher risk and greater variance compared with more advanced systems.

-Let’s see the effect of the betting spread on the player’s advantage.
-When the count rises to +2, the player bets 2 units; on +3, he bets 4 units; on +4, he bets 8 units.
-This is a low betting spread that is safe but not particularly profitable, especially if the player wants to avoid raising suspicion that he is a card counter.
-In this case, he will only double his bets after a winning round, leaving the impression that he doubles the stakes on a “winning streak”.
+Let’s examine how the betting spread affects the player’s advantage.
+When the count rises to +2, the player bets 2 units; at +3, they bet 4 units; at +4, they bet 8 units.
+This is a low betting spread that is safe but not particularly profitable, especially for players who want to avoid drawing attention as card counters.
+In this scenario, the player doubles their bets only after a winning round, creating the impression of increasing stakes during a “winning streak”.

-Simplified and easy to learn, the Ace/5 System for counting cards is suitable for all types of players, including complete novices who find tracking all cards on the table too difficult or confusing for them.
-When using this method, they do not have to worry about complex principles such as true count, shifting pivot and initial running counts, etc. Moreover, they do not have to worry about being instantly detected by the casino and even though they may not earn a lot of money with the Ace/5 Count, they would still make a profit in the long term.
+Simplified and easy to learn, the Ace/5 System for counting cards is suitable for all types of players, including complete novices who find tracking every card on the table too difficult or confusing.
+When using this method, they do not need to worry about complex concepts such as true count, pivot points, or initial running counts.
+Moreover, they are less likely to be detected immediately by the casino, and although the Ace/5 Count may not win them a fortune, it can still deliver a profit over the long term.